Imaginary-Horizons-Productions/DirectoryBot/README.md

 If you leave a server, DirectoryBot will delete all of your data.
 If you kick DirectoryBot, it will delete everyoe's data.

 ## Commands
-#### help
-(AKA: commands)
+#### help (AKA: commands)
 Syntax: `@DirectoryBot help`
 \
-Lists commands and summaries of their functions.
+Lists all DirectoryBot's commands that are accessible to you and summaries of their functions.

 Syntax: `@DirectoryBot help (command)`
 \
-Explains the command and provides a syntax example.
+Explains the (command) and provides a syntax example.

-#### record
-(AKA: log)
+#### record (AKA: log)
 Syntax: `@DirectoryBot record (platform) (information)`
 \
-Stores the sender's information for the declared platform.
+Stores your (platform) (information).
+For example `@DirectoryBot timezone America/Los_Angeles` would have DirectoryBot record "America/Los_Angeles" as your entry for "timezone".

 #### lookup
 Syntax: `@DirectoryBot lookup (platform) (user)`
 \
-Private messages sender with user's stored information for the platform.
+Private messages sender with (user)'s stored information for the (platform).

 Syntax: `@DirectoryBot (platform) (user)`
 \